josecamachop/MEDA-Toolbox/GUI/Examples/README.txt

-MEDA Toolbox for its use in MATLAB.
+﻿MEDA Toolbox for its use in MATLAB.

 Codified by: José Camacho Páez.
 GUI by: Elena Jiménez Mañas